 You should now be remotely connected to your office computer.
 You will see your office computer’s desktop in a window.
 You can expand this window to full screen mode, so all you can see is your remote computer.
 This gives you more room to work.

-When done working on your work computer, be sure to log off of it like you always do, and then disconnect from the VPN client.
+When you’re done using your work computer, be sure to log off and then disconnect from the VPN client.
 (See “Disconnecting” in the VPN Setup Guide above.)